9. Books, broadcasting, and the Bible College

 Are our Italian pastors full-time, or do they hold jobs on the side?

 In the early 1960s, the decision was made to go to full-time salaried pastors.
-That made it difficult for local churches to be self-supporrting since the congregations are fairly small.
+That made it difficult for local churches to be self-supporting since the congregations are fairly small.
 However, we now have some lay pastors who work at secular jobs as well as pastoring.

 Do we have any English-speaking congregations in Italy?

 No, we do not.
 The large concentrations of American military people have made possible such churches in Germany, Japan, and other countries.
-However, American military installations in Italy tend to be small and there would rarely be more than one or two Nazarene families at a time in the whole country.
+However, American military installations in Italy tend to be small, and there would rarely be more than one or two Nazarene families at a time in the whole country.

 Who is your district superintendent?